Reubes77/NautilusSwimAcademy/README.md

 ![Fees](assets/images/fees_section.webp)

-  1. The fees section allows the user to see the three categories available at the Academy.
+  1. The fees section allows the user to see the three swim categories available at the Academy.

   2. It also contains the fees associated with each category.